MicroMalekul/geoscan_fpv/README.md

   PioneerPPM is a library for python, so you can send signal to arduino which sending signal to HF module which sends signal to drone's reciever which makes drone fly :)

+  Video of flying by arduino and pioneerPPM is in PPM1.avi and PPM2.avi

 # test

   Test is a temporary solution to solve tasks that we wanted to solve using pioneerPPM but using pioneer_sdk instead

+  Flight of it is in video test.avi